tasmota/docs/docs/Berry.md

 You can easily create a complete Tasmota driver with Berry.

-As a convenience, a skeleton class `Driver` is provided.
 A Driver responds to messages from Tasmota.
 For each message type, the method with the same name is called.
 Actually you can register any class as a driver, it does not need to inherit from `Driver`; the call mechanism is based on names of methods that must match the name of the event to be called.

 Driver methods are called with the following parameters: `f(cmd, idx, payload, raw)`. `cmd` is a string, `idx` an integer, `payload` a Berry object representation of the JSON in `payload` (if any) or `nil`, `raw` is a string.
 These parameters are meaninful to a small subset of events:

 - `every_second()`: called every second
+- `every_50ms()`: called every 50ms (i.e. 20 times per second)
 - `every_100ms()`: called every 100ms (i.e. 10 times per second)
+- `every_200ms()`: called every 50ms (i.e. 5 times per second)
-- `every_50ms()`: called every 50ms (i.e. 20 times per second)
+- `every_250ms()`: called every 50ms (i.e. 4 times per second)
 - `web_sensor()`: display sensor information on the Web UI
 - `json_append()`: display sensor information in JSON format for TelePeriod reporting
 - `web_add_button()`: (deprecated) synonym of `web_add_console_button()`